Daniela Bobadilla: Career

 In 2008, Bobadilla won the title of Port Moody Idol.
 Shortly thereafter, she appeared in guest roles on two Canadian-produced series for The CW, Smallville and Supernatural, later relocating with her family to Los Angeles.
-She appeared in her first American leading role in the Lifetime movie Lies in Plain Sight, in which she portrayed a 13-year-old blind adolescent.
+She appeared in her first American leading role in the Lifetime film Lies in Plain Sight, in which she portrayed a 13-year-old blind adolescent.
 She later appeared on an episode of Lie to Me, as well as the Hallmark Channel's Oliver's Ghost.

 In 2012, she was cast as Sam Goodson, the 13-year-old, obsessive-compulsive daughter of Charlie Sheen's character on the FX series Anger Management.
-The role quickly became Bobadilla's most extensive, when the series was picked up for a continuous, syndicated run of 100 episodes (her character appeared in 55 episodes).
+The role became Bobadilla's most extensive, when the series was picked up for a continuous, syndicated run of 100 episodes, with Sam appearing in 55.

-In 2013, she played the main character, Heather, in the Lifetime movie, The Cheating Pact.
+In 2013, she played the main character, Heather, in the Lifetime film The Cheating Pact.
 In 2015, Bobadilla was cast as a primary character in another Lifetime film, Perfect High.
 Beginning in the seventh season of the ABC comedy series The Middle, Bobadilla played the recurring role of Lexie Brooks, Sue Heck's college roommate and later Axl’s girlfriend.